Pakgard007/Pakgard007/README.md

 - Autonomous vehicle systems (Master's research)
 - Sensor fusion, real-time control, and robotics frameworks
-- Arduino-based automation and multi-drone control with Python
+- Arduino-based automation and **CAN Bus communication in vehicles**

 ---